-In this way, The FP&A System is able to support a continuous planning process that covers the 7 planning models described in this paper.
+In this way, the FP&A System is able to support a continuous planning process that covers the seven planning models described in this paper.

-Reporting is a vital component of any planning system as it is through reports and analyses that managers interpret results and take action.
-It should enable any type of report, and allow access to data from anywhere in the planning framework, but ensuring that only the right users can see the right data.
+Reporting is a vital component of any planning system, as through reports and analyses managers interpret results and take action.
+It should enable any type of report and allow access to data from anywhere in the planning framework, ensuring that only the right users can see the right data.

-Reports can contain data, notes and comments as well as information about the process that generated the data.
-It can also include the data as it existed on any past date (The FP&A System keeps a full audit trail of all changes), and the structures that were used to produce consolidated results.
+Reports can contain data, notes and comments and the information about the process that generated the data.
+It can also include the data as it existed on any past date (the FP&A System keeps a full audit trail of all changes) and the structures used to produce consolidated results.

-Reports can be combined into books that can be published in many formats such as PDF, Excel, HTML.
+Reports can be combined into books that can be published in many formats, such as PDF, Excel, and HTML.
 Excel can also be used to report directly from a model.

-Data driven planning is fast becoming an essential requirement for organisations operating in today’s volatile, global business environment.
-It requires organisations to rethink the way it manages its business processes, the way strategy is implemented and monitors, and it needs a modern architecture that transforms planning into a continuous data driven process.
+Data-driven planning is fast becoming an essential requirement for organisations operating in today’s volatile, global business environment.
+It requires organisations to rethink how they manage their business processes and the way strategy is implemented and monitored, and it needs a modern architecture that transforms planning into a continuous data-driven process.

 Relying on outdated management processes makes no sense and will cause organisations to fail in their quest.
 Similarly, inflexible, silo-based planning systems will slow down organisational decision-making and prevent organisations from reacting to critical external events.

-Ask management within the organisation as to the purpose of planning.
+Ask management within the organisation about the purpose of planning.
 This will naturally lead to a discussion about the future and where the organisation sees itself, which may be different depending on whether the short or long-term is being considered.
 One thing is for sure is that while the content and structure of the plan may differ, they should all involve modelling business processes.
-The short-term view will be focused on available resources and market opportunities with current business processes, while the long-term view is less constrained and can consider far-reaching changes to the same business processes.
+The short-term view will be focused on available resources and market opportunities with current business processes.
+In contrast, the long-term view is less constrained and can consider far-reaching changes to the same business processes.

-For short-term planning to support long-term planning, organisations will require multiple models that operate on a common set of data.
-That data will include historic trends and structures alongside short and long term forecasts on both the market direction and the organisation’s capabilities.
-This network of models tells a story, but whose theme – organisational objectives – provides a common basis for all.
+For short-term planning to support long-term planning, organisations will require multiple models that operate on a common data set.
+That data will include historical trends and structures alongside short and long-term forecasts on both the market direction and the organisation’s capabilities.
+This network of models tells a story, and its theme – organisational objectives – provides an everyday basis for all.

-We suggest that you take the framework outlined in these blogs and map out the models your organisation needs.
-This doesn’t have to be in much detail to begin with.
-The aim is to get agreement on the complete picture that is required after which time can be spent on what content is required by each model and how data is passed between them.
+We suggest you take the framework outlined in these blogs and map out the models your organisation needs.
+This doesn’t have to be in much detail, to begin with.
+The aim is to get agreement on the complete picture required, after which time can be spent on what content is needed for each model and how data is passed between them.

-Now we have a planning framework that is based on what the business needs, the next step is to assess the current planning models and process.
+Now we have a planning framework that is based on what the business needs.
+The next step is to assess the current planning models and processes.
 How well do they fit as to what is really required?
-What effort is required to link them together (if at all) and how well do they connect the organisation around the topic of strategy execution?
+What effort is required to link them together (if at all), and how well do they connect the organisation around the topic of strategy execution?

-As part of this review process, highlight areas that are weak (or missing) and what it would mean for the organisation if those areas were fixed.
+As part of this review process, highlight weak (or missing) areas and what it would mean for the organisation if those areas were fixed.

 Change does not happen overnight.
-In our experience it takes many years as change involves changing culture – I.e. the way things are currently done.
-To make the change being proposed in this paper requires senior management commitment and a general consensus among operational managers that this is not only worthwhile but essential for the future of the organisation.
+In our experience, it takes many years as change involves changing culture – i.e. how things are done.
+Making the change being proposed in this paper requires senior management commitment and a general consensus among operational managers that this is not only worthwhile but essential for the organisation’s future.

 An attempt should be made to set priorities – e.g. what planning models need to be addressed first and how the process can be conducted (or triggered) on a continuous basis.

-Lastly, a modern planning system is essential in bringing organisations together that can communicate with individual managers on the role they play and that can easily adapt to a constantly changing business environment.
+Lastly, a modern planning system is essential in bringing organisations together that can communicate with individual managers on their roles and that can easily adapt to a constantly changing business environment.

 The systems mentioned in these blogs are not common.
 Carefully describe to a potential vendor your vision for planning and the capabilities that are required.
-You could use our white paper to explain how such a network of models holds different data but need to work as a single system.
+You could use our paper to explain how such a network of models holds different data but needs to work as a single system.